NixOS/rfcs/rfcs/0093-rfc-categories.md

 # Examples and Interactions
 [examples-and-interactions]: #examples-and-interactions

-The relevant examples and interactions are already exposed in the motivation section.
+The relevant examples and interactions are exposed in the motivation section.
-The detailed design does not require further exemplification, since it is intended to be an authors personal best judgment without significant backlash on the categorization that drives the categorization, not a specific set of criteria.
+The detailed design does not require further exemplification, since it is intended to be an authors personal best judgment that drives the categorization, not a specific set of criteria.
 I don't think its feasible to develop such fixed set of criteria herein in a meaningful way.

 # Drawbacks
 [drawbacks]: #drawbacks